demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-computers-by-application
 ***
-Will return a list of computers with basic information on each of them.
+Returns a list of computers with basic information on each.

 #### Base Command